 There are additional 802.11x technologies but the above are the ones most commonly associated with consumer use, thus are the standards you'll likely see on the store shelf when shopping for a wireless router to facilitate your Wi-Fi connection.

-Types of Wireless Internet Providers
+Types of Wireless Internet Service

 The first thing that comes to mind when we think of wireless internet is the kind of Wi-Fi detailed above, which allows us to sit in a room all the way across the house from the router and still play on our smartphones and laptops.
 Wireless internet service has expanded significantly over the past several years, however.
 The technology now encompasses not only home wireless internet but also things like 4G, which allows us to access the web on our devices while away from home, and even get home internet without being wired into a phone or cable line.
 Below I've provided an outline of the main types of wireless internet service available to consumers on a large scale: